DeiInvictus/deiinvictus.github.io/_posts/2024-02-01-predestination-and-election.markdown

 <!-- I think my conclusions and the conclusions of Ross's Transcendent Compatibilism may work cohesively, though it would lean more toward prescience than foreordination. -->

 <!-- &mdash; Dr. Bruce Demarest (Ph.D., University of Manchester), The Cross and Salvation, Chapter Three, The Doctrine of Election, III.
 The Exposition Of The Doctrine of Election. pp. 124-135. -->

+> Concluding remarks: The idea that God really is the sovereign disposer of all is consistently woven into the fabric of the Old Testament, even if there is relatively infrequent explicit reflection on the sovereignty-responsibility tension.
+Taken as a whole, the all-embracing activity of the sovereign God in the Old Testament must be distinguished from deism, which cuts the world off from him; from cosmic dualism, which divides the control of the world between God and other(s); from determinism, which posits such a direct and rigid control, or such an impersonal one, that human responsibility is destroyed; from indeterminism and chance, which deny either the existence or the rationality of a sovereign God; and from pantheism, which virtually identifies God with the world (Carson, 2002, p.
+35).<sup>1</sup>

 <small>
 1\.
 Dr. D. A. Carson (PhD, University of Cambridge)<br>